Flow (Japanese band): 2013–2019: Flow Anime Best and first world tour

+2020–2022: Online concerts, collaborations

-Flow successfully performed Flow Chokaigi 2020 "Anime Shibari Returns" at the Makuhari Messe Event Hall on February 24, 2020.
+Flow performed Flow Chokaigi 2020 Anime Shibari Returns at the Makuhari Messe Event Hall on February 24, 2020.
 They covered Granrodeo's "Modern Strange Cowboy" on the album Granrodeo Tribute Album "Rodeo Freak" released on May 13, 2020.
 Flow's song "Shinsekai" (新世界) was used for opening theme of the 2020 anime series Shadowverse.
 They held a special online concert series featuring all 11 of their albums titled Flow Special Online Live Comprehensive Album Series: Flame of 12 Months every 26 of the month, which started on September 26, 2020 and ended on August 26, 2021.
 The band produced "Nijīro no Puddle" (虹色のPuddle) for the virtual YouTuber agency Nijisanji, which celebrated their 3rd anniversary in 2021.
-The song was sung by a total of 12 livers, including Akina Saegusa, Furen E Lustario, Hayato Kagami, Kaede Higuchi, Kuzuha, Rena Yorumi, Rion Takamiya, Ryushen, Saku Sasaki, Sara Hoshikawa, Shellin Burgundy, and Toya Kenmochi.
 Their single "United Sparrows" was used for the ending theme of the 2021 anime series Back Arrow.
-On August 9, 2021, they held their first in-person concert since Covid-19 pandemic titled Flow The Carnival 2021 ~Shinsekai~ in Line Cube Shibuya.
+On August 9, 2021, they held their first in-person concert since the COVID-19 pandemic titled Flow The Carnival 2021 ~Shinsekai~ in Line Cube Shibuya.

-The single "Dice" was released on December 15, 2021 and contained three collaboration songs.
+The single "Dice" was released on December 15, 2021, and contained three collaboration songs.
 "Dice" was used for the first opening theme song of the 15th anniversary rebroadcast of the 2006 anime series Code Geass: Lelouch of the Rebellion.
 "Moment" (モメント) was featured in the slot machine game Pachislot Anemone: Eureka Seven HI-Evolution.
 "Yūshou" (優勝) was a partnership between Flow and Afterglow from the BanG Dream!
 Girls Band Party! mobile rhythm game.
 The two parties also collaborated for a cover of "Colors", which is a playable song in Girls Band Party!; "Yūshō" was also added to the game for a limited time from December 11, 2021 to January 10, 2022.

-Two songs from the single "Gold" were used in "Naruto" franchise.
+Two songs from the single "Gold" were used in the Naruto franchise.
 "Tomoshibi" (燈) was used as the image song for the stage play Live Spectacle "Naruto" ~Uzumaki Naruto Monogatari~, while "Gold" used as the tenth opening theme song for the anime Boruto: Naruto Next Generation in January 2022.
-The new single titled "Daydream Believer" (デイドリーム ビリーヴァー)" was a collaboration with the band Orange Range and was used for the second opening theme of 15th Anniversary re-run of Code Geass: Lelouch of the Rebellion R2 anime.
+The single titled "Daydream Believer" (デイドリーム ビリーヴァー)" was a collaboration with the band Orange Range and was used for the second opening theme of 15th Anniversary re-run of Code Geass: Lelouch of the Rebellion R2 anime.
 The single also includes a cover of Orange Range's "O2".

+2023–present: 20th anniversary, Flow World Tour Anime Shibari

+For their 20th anniversary, Flow performed the Flow World Tour Anime Shibari 2024-2025, in which they performed only their anime songs.
+The tour took the band to Australia, Europe, Middle East, Asia, and North America.
+In October 2025, Flow launched an American and European tour in which they will perform only Naruto and Boruto songs, called Flow World Tour 2025 Naruto The Rock.